 Chartered status is a certificate that provides you with worldwide recognition and, more significantly, confirmation that you are qualified to practice and lead within an engineering team.

 To become a chartered engineer, you must be eligible for membership in Engineers Australia.

 - Engineers Australia membership or eligibility to join as an EA member

 - Professional development period corresponding to three years of engineering experience

-Four ways to become chartered
+Four ways to become a chartered engineer